microsoft/fluentui/rfcs/convergence/apperance-migration.md

 👍 Props: Will make migration easier for partners who already uses V0

-👎 Cons: Inherits old design/dependency instead of inventing the best thing for future
+👎 Cons: Inherits old design/dependency that might not be relevant this time

 <!-- ### Pros and Cons -->